 Any frame may be used which is fabricated of round, square, or rectangular steel tubing, not less than 2 in. x .120 in. or channel not less than 4 in. x .120 in.
 No multi-tube frames may be used.
-Any type rear end may be used, and widening of the rear tread to allow the tires to protrude beyond the fenders is permitted.
+Any type rear end may be used, and widening of the rear tread to allow the tires to protrude beyond the fenders is permitted as long as 50% of the tire width is still covered by the fender.